 1. Can you tell us a little about yourself?

-I am a Peruvian-American living in southern Germany with my husband and our pug, Abner.
-I spent the last decade as a microbiologist in the pharma industry and now I am a translator for another company that makes filling machines for the pharma industry.
+I am a Peruvian-American living in southern Germany with my husband and our pug, Roxy.
+I spent the last decade as a microbiologist in the pharma industry, then I was a translator for another company that makes filling machines for the pharma industry, and now I work in marketing.
 The job forces me out of the house and be social while I moonlight as a writer and blogger.

 2. When did you first start writing and when did you finish your first book?

 I started writing in preschool.
 I had no idea what I was writing, I used to just scribble in notebooks and then “read” the story out loud to my family.
 But I had always loved the idea of having a book filled with my words.
 I finished my first book at 15 (2001).
 It was a much earlier version of the trilogy I am now working on.
 I remember sitting in English class and realizing that I could expand this story into a trilogy.
 I have written at least four or five different versions of that story and eventually it evolved into The God Queen.

 3. How did you choose the genre you write in?